Anti-Superstition and Black Magic Act: History

-The bill enacted into law applies only in the comparatively well-off and well-educated state of Maharashtra.
+Being a state law, the bill enacted into law applies only in the comparatively well-off and well-educated state of Maharashtra.
 In the rest of India the population remains without comparable protection from fraudulent pretend-healers and other miracle fakers.
 Narendra Dalbholkar's daughter, Mukta, and other activists continue his campaign for a national-wide anti-superstition law.

 Criticism and support

-The bill has been criticised for being anti-Hindu and anti-religion.
+The bill has been criticised for being Anti-Hindu and anti-religion.

 Dabholkar had responded to the criticism of the bill being anti-religious by stating that the bill does not mention any god or religion, and that only targets fraudulent practices.

 Manav said that the Wakari sect will not find the bill objectionable, further saying that the law does not prohibit a person from performing a miracle.
 However, it is a crime if a person claims to perform a miracle and cheats someone.